hannotify/hanno.codes/_drafts/java-21-release-day.md

 #### Unnamed Pattern Variables

 _Unnamed pattern variables_ are also proposed by this JEP.
-You can use them whenever you care about the type your record pattern will match, but you don't actually need any value bound to the  pattern variable.
+You can use them whenever you care about the type your record pattern will match, but when you don't need any value bound to the pattern variable.
 Imagine we want our tuner code to also support tuning piano keys in the future, then we could use unnamed pattern variables like this:

 ```java
 static void apply(Effect effect, Piano piano) {